nbrisset/CTF/bitsctf-2017/challenges/labour-20/README.md

 >Follow your heart, for it leads you straight to the answer.

-This challenge consists in [a list of GPS coordinates](DoSomethingWithThis), which name is "DoSomethingWithThis".
+This challenge consists in [a list of GPS coordinates](DoSomethingWithThis), which is named "DoSomethingWithThis".

 ```console
 root@blinils:~/bitsctf-2017# file DoSomethingWithThis